open-ephys/next-gen-system/specification.md

 #### Definitions

-Daughter device - Physical device that acts as a data source, or effector.
+_Daughter device_ - Physical device that acts as a data source, or effector.

-Device type - unique id (enum specified in the API) that identifies device types and specifies the IP core, and device specific API that is used.
+_Device type_ - unique id (enum specified in the API) that identifies device types and specifies the IP core, and device specific API that is used.

-Port - A VHDCI connector that connects a daughter device to the DIO board.
+_Port_ - A VHDCI connector that connects a daughter device to the DIO board.

-DIO board - A PCI format card that provides an electrical interconnect between the FPGA and the duaghter devices.
+_DIO board_ - A PCI format card that provides an electrical interconnect between the FPGA and the daughter devices.

-FPGA board - A PCIe board that hosts the FPGA, as well as FMC connectors.
+_FPGA board_ - A PCIe board that hosts the FPGA, as well as FMC connectors.

-FMC connector - A high pin count standardized connector for attaching devices to FPGAs specified in the Vita 57 standard.
+_FMC connector_ - A high pin count standardized connector for attaching devices to FPGAs specified in the Vita 57 standard.

-IP core - A piece of firmware code that can be loaded to the FPGA.
+_IP core_ - A piece of firmware code that can be loaded to the FPGA.

-API - a set of functions cthat can be used by otehr software to communicate to daughter devices via the FPGA.
+_Open Instruments API_ - a set of functions that can be used by other software to communicate to daughter devices via the FPGA.